Manishearth/manishearth.github.io/source/_posts/2017-03-05-understanding-git-filter-branch.markdown

 Another useful filter is the tree filter, you can use it to do things like moving around, creating, or removing files.
-For example, if you want to move `README.md` to `README` in the entire history, you'd do something like `git filter-branch --tree-filter 'mv README.md README' @`.
+For example, if you want to move `README.md` to `README` in the entire history, you'd do something like `git filter-branch --tree-filter 'mv README.md README' @` (you can also achieve this much faster with some manual work and `rebase`).
 The tree filter will work by checking out each commit (in a separate temporary folder), running your filter on the working directory, adding any changes to the index (no need to `git add` yourself), and committing the new index.

 The `--prune-empty` argument is useful here, as it removes commits which are now empty due to the rewrite.